grantcurell/grantcurell.github.io/docs/Make USB Read Only/README.md

 1. Boot up a separate Linux machine and plug in the USB device you would like to make readonly
-2. Run `sudo fdisk -l` to list the available partitions
-   1. Confirm you have not built the device with a swap partition
+2. Run `sudo fdisk -l` to list the available partitions 1.Confirm you have not built the device with a swap partition

 ```
 grant@telemetrytest:/media$ sudo fdisk -l